 - The Naira has crashed against Dollar but stayed unchanged against Pound and Euro at parallel market

-The Nigerian Naira on Thursday, April 27, crashed slightly against the American Dollar at the parallel market.
+The Nigerian Naira on Tuesday, July 11, fell slightly against the American Dollar at the parallel market.